Ciaranshu/relogic/README.md

 # relogic
-Code for Findings of ACL 2021 paper: Logic-Consistency Text Generation from Semantic Parses
+Code and dataset of the Findings of ACL 2021 paper: Logic-Consistency Text Generation from Semantic Parses